sysflow-telemetry/upolicycraft/writeups/nginx.md

     /var/cache/nginx/uwsgi_temp
     /var/cache/nginx/scgi_temp

-We could imagine one defense would be to restrict reads to only the files given here and the library dependencies, and from any volumes attached to the container.
+We could imagine one defense would restrict reads to only the files given here, library dependencies, and any volumes attached to the container.